naviserver-project/naviserver/README.md

       make LIBLIBS="-Wl,-Bstatic -lpthread -Wl,-Bdynamic"
 ```

-Since the installation script does not expect the `.exe` extension, as a workaround copy the executables without the extension:
+Since the installation script does not expect the `.exe` extension, copy the executables without the extension as a workaround:

 ```bash
 cp nsthread/nsthreadtest.exe nsthread/nsthreadtest